-On the ultra-luxurious, 596-passenger Silver Moon, launched in August, everyone settles into suites (most with balconies), ranging in size from 334 to nearly 2,000 square feet.
+On the ultra-luxurious, 596-passenger Silver Moon, everyone settles into suites (most with balconies), ranging in size from 334 to nearly 2,000 square feet.
 Your butler will shine your shoes, draw a bath and bring caviar or whatever else your heart desires.
 The ship also pampers with extraordinary dining experiences and drinks on the house.
 It was built to travel the world, as reflected in a new culinary experience called S.A.L.T.
 (Sea and Land Taste), designed to both titillate the taste buds with ingredients gathered on shore and educate guests on local food culture.
 Throughout the ship, lounge amidst modern Italian décor and impressive contemporary art.

 Evrima, Ritz-Carlton Yacht Collection

 Come summer, if you have deep pockets, expect the same level of luxury at sea that you get at a Ritz-Carlton hotel on land when the Ritz-Carlton Yacht Collection debuts its first ship, the 298-passenger Evrima, after several delays.
 Spoil yourself with an open-air massage at the spa, complimentary champagne at the infinity pool and hand-rolled stogies in the Humidor cigar lounge.
 And splurge At S.E.A., with a tasting menu designed by chef Sven Elverfeld of the three-Michelin-starred Aqua at the Ritz-Carlton hotel in Wolfsburg, Germany.
 All guests settle into spacious suites (starting at 312 square feet) with “terraces” (balconies).
 Some are 700-square-foot, two-level lofts with the bedroom downstairs and living room area upstairs.
 Whichever type of suite you choose, a personal assistant will be at your beck and call.